nightorb/meet/README.md

 # Meet

 "Meet" is a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

+## Live Demo
+To check out the live demo of this project, click [here](https://nightorb.github.io/meet/).

+## Built with
+- HTML, CSS, JavaScript
+- React
+- AWS Lambda
+- Serverless
+- Google Calendar API
+- OAuth2
+- Recharts data visualization

 ## App Features